Glossary · AI from A to Z

 Data retention

 How long an AI service stores your prompts and responses.
 Important from a GDPR perspective.
-Claude Pro and ChatGPT Plus do not store your conversations for training by default.
+Claude Pro and ChatGPT Plus do not save your conversations for training by default.
 Free versions may use your data for training.
 Always check the settings.

 Deepfake